Parents Planning for SchoolBack to Category View

 - Review meal plans with the school’s food service director if your child will be eating lunch at school.
 Schedule a meeting to discuss label reading, cross contact, etc.

-- FAACT Food Services
+- FAACT's Food Services Section

 - Review school policies involving food used in curriculums and other school activities.